 Lamb prices up to a third more expensive this Easter

-The group warned that short-term shocks were exacerbating long-term problems of resilience in domestic production.
+Short-term shocks were exacerbating long-term problems of resilience in domestic production, the BPC claimed.

-With consumer demand for poultry on the rise, the industry has warned that planning barriers continue to limit growth and increase reliance on imports.
+And with consumer demand for poultry on the rise, it warned that planning barriers continued to limit growth and increase reliance on imports.

-“Global events are once again challenging the resilience of our domestic food production,” said Richard Griffiths, CEO of the BPC.
+“Global events are once again challenging the resilience of our domestic food production,” said BPC CEO Richard Griffiths.
 “With chicken as half the meat this nation eats, we take our role seriously in ensuring people can access affordable food.

 “The promise by government of a sector growth plan for poultry takes on a new urgency and we call on ministers to accelerate its delivery.”